AnanyaSairaj/UDP/README.md

 ## Reliability Implementation:
 To implement the reliabilty required of us to the inherently unreliable UDP, we use the infamous STOP-AND-WAIT protocol.
 Though it is time consuming, it is simple and robust to implemenent.
 To explain the implementation let us take the example of the get case.
-1-In the get part the client side makes a request to the server to get the file.
+* In the get part the client side makes a request to the server to get the file.
 The server side receives the request and first calculates the number of frames/packets to be sent by dividing the overall file size with the buffer size.
-2-After it gets the total number of frames to be sent, it sends that to the client which sends an acknowledgement back.It then checks if the acknowledgement received is valid and if not valid it retransmits till it hits a match or crosses the limit for retransmission.
+* After it gets the total number of frames to be sent, it sends that to the client which sends an acknowledgement back.It then checks if the acknowledgement received is valid and if not valid it retransmits till it hits a match or crosses the limit for retransmission.
-3-Then it transmit the frame one by one with an iteration comparing it to the total frames calculated ,receives the acknowledgement and retransmits if the frame id does not match.
+* Then it transmit the frame one by one with an iteration comparing it to the total frames calculated ,receives the acknowledgement and retransmits if the frame id does not match.
-4-It breaks out of the loop if the number of time resent exceeds the limit specified.
+* It breaks out of the loop if the number of time resent exceeds the limit specified.
-5-If the total number of frames have been sent and the acknowledgemnts for them have been received then it displays a "SUCCESSFULLY SENT" message.
+* If the total number of frames have been sent and the acknowledgemnts for them have been received then it displays a "SUCCESSFULLY SENT" message.

-6- Vice versa is applicable for the put case
+* Vice versa is applicable for the put case

 This is how basic reliablility is implemented for the file transfer using the  STOP-AND-WAIT protocol.